gnprice/tsflower/README.md

     both a type and a value declaration.
 These need the type renamed at the declaration, and references need to follow.

+    A first cut at this is now done.
+But it needs refinement:

+    - The new name needs to be unique; currently it could itself happen to collide with something else.

+    - We don't handle `export … from`, and probably need to.

   - Type declarations inside namespaces.
 These need to get moved to top level with some name, e.g. `$`-separated with the namespace as prefix.
     References need to follow.